viur-framework/viur-docs/source/renders.rst

 Jinja2
 ^^^^^^

 Jinja2 is the default template engine in ViUR.
-Data made available to templates if prepared to its use-case.
+Data made available to templates if prepared to match its use-case.
 In view, a skeleton is passed in a different way than in edit/add.

 In views, data from bones is mapped in the following ways:

         - String and Text-bones contain their value as string if they are not translated.
 If translation is enabled for such bones, a special wrapper is returned, yielding the content of that bone in the language of the current request (If there is no translation available for that bone in this language, ViUR tries to choose the best one from that bone).
 If you need to access the data of such a bone in different languages, append ["lang"].

         ::

             {{skel.name}} {# Returns the contents of name in the current language #}
             {{skel.name["de"]}} {# Retrives the contents in German.
 Might be None if no such translation was saved #}

         - SelectOne and SelectMulti-Bones return a wapper that yields the *key* of the selected options.
 The (translated) Description is available by appending *.descr*

         ::

             {{skel.option}} {# The *key* (or list-of-keys) of that selection #}
             {{skel.option.descr}} {# The *description* (or list-of-descriptions) of that selection #}

         - Relational and ExtendedRelationalBones yield a dictionary (or list-of-dicts) containing the id and any keys named in refKeys of the referenced object.
 If a bone is multiple, a special list of such dictionaries is provided, allowing direct selection of values from those dictionaries.

         ::